- December 20, 2011

 Hero Academy is a historical strategy game with both multi-player and single-player options.
 Players can choose from different teams, each with their own unique strengths, and must protect their crystal while trying to damage their opponent's.
 The game features light-hearted, swords-and-magic inspired battles and encourages players to use strategy and skill to emerge victorious.

-- The game features a charming art style and allows for asynchronous gameplay, making it easy to play multiple matches at once.
+- The game allows for asynchronous multiplayer, enabling players to have multiple games going at once, making it easy to play at your own pace.

 “Its asynchronous gameplay was probably a turn-off for most, but for people like me, it was one of the greatest qualities of the game, being able to truly play at your own convenience when you have a chance, rather than try to stuff in entire multiplayer game sessions at once.”